rombdn/rombdn.github.io/source/_posts/2013-05-21-identify-backbone-models-in-chrome-heap-profiler.md

 categories:
 ---

-*Note: this post is based on the idea of Named Constructors from [Coccyx](https://github.com/onsi/coccyx)*
+*Note: this post is based on the idea of Named Constructors from the [Coccyx](https://github.com/onsi/coccyx) library*

-In [this post](/blog/2013/05/21/identify-backbone-memory-leaks-with-chrome-heap-profiler/) I showed an example of a memory leak in Backbone and how to troobleshoot it using the Chrome Heap Profiler :
+In [this post](/blog/2013/05/21/backbone-memory-leaks-with-chrome-heap-profiler/) I showed an example of a memory leak in Backbone, and how to troobleshoot it using the Chrome Heap Profiler :

 ```javascript
     var ZombieView = Backbone.View.extend({